 You must follow the CAN-SPAM Act whenever sending emails containing commercial content.
 And this law applies both to messages sent to individuals and businesses.

-So to decide if the law applies, you have to figure out the why behind sending the message.
-According to the law there are three categories:
+To decide if the law applies, you have to figure out the why behind sending the message.
+According to the law, there are three categories:

-The FTC defines commercial messages as those whose purpose is to advertise or promote a commercial product or service or to direct people to a business’ website.
+advertise or promote a product or service or to direct people to a business’ website

-If you have a commercial message, you must comply with all the requirements of the CAN-SPAM Act.
+And when you have a commercial message, you must follow the requirements of the CAN-SPAM Act.